Black-box Backdoor Defense via Zero-shot Image Purification: Experiments

 \subsection{Experimental Settings}

-For defense evaluation, we conducted experiments on three types of backdoor attacks: BadNet~\cite{gu2017badnets}, Blended~\cite{chen2017targeted}, and Attack in the physical world (PhysicalBA)~\cite{li2021backdoor}.
-To configure these attack algorithms, we follow the benchmark paper setting~\cite{li2023backdoorbox} and utilize the open-sourced code provided.
-We evaluated the effectiveness of our defense framework on three datasets: CIFAR-10~\cite{krizhevsky2009learning}, GTSRB~\cite{stallkamp2012man}, and Imagenette~\cite{howard2019imagenette}.
-Our poisoned classification network was based on ResNet-34~\cite{he2016deep}.
+For defense evaluation, we conducted experiments on three types of backdoor attacks: BadNet~\cite{gu2017badnets}, Attack in the physical world (PhysicalBA)~\cite{li2021backdoor}, and Blended~\cite{chen2017targeted}.
+The first two attacks are representatives of patch-based attacks, while the last one represents a non-patch-based backdoor attack.
+To configure these attack algorithms, we follow the benchmark setting in~\cite{li2023backdoorbox} and use the provided codes.
+We evaluate the effectiveness of our defense framework ZIP on three datasets: CIFAR-10~\cite{krizhevsky2009learning}, GTSRB~\cite{stallkamp2012man}, and Imagenette~\cite{howard2019imagenette}.
+The poisoned classification network is based on ResNet-34~\cite{he2016deep}.
+Specifically, for the CIFAR-10 dataset, we apply both blur and gray-scale conversion as linear transformations.
+For the GTSRB and Imagenette datasets, we solely apply blur as the linear transformation.
+The additional experiment details are in the Supplementary Material~\ref{settings}.